 "The National Kidney Foundation's END THE WAIT initiative is focused onreducing the wait for transplant for everyone on the waiting list.
 Studies like this one provide a status update as to where we are as a transplant system in the U.S. today," said Joseph Vassalotti, MD, the National Kidney Foundation's Chief Medical Officer.
 "There are several takeaway messages from this study.
 First, we must make an effort to increase living donation for everyone who is eligible for kidney transplantation.
 Second, we have to explore different ways to reduce racial disparities in access to living donor kidney transplantation.
 Third, we need to find ways that amplify collaborative interactions between patients and transplant centers to find potential living donors.
 And finally, we have to address why there is such variation between transplant centers in the U.S."

 "This study showed that transplant centers with the highest rates of living organ donor transplants also had the lowest racial disparitywhich indicates that increasing the living donor pool will benefit all transplant candidates, especially African Americans, and potentially reduce racial disparities," continued Vassalotti.

-The National Kidney Foundation is dedicated to preventing kidney and urinary tract diseases, improving the health and well-being of individuals and families affected by these diseases and increasing the availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 For more information, visit www.kidney.org.